chefmayhem/carbon-ai/get_real.md

       single-query estimates.
 I'm not sure how much of that is due to GPT-4 vs GPT-3, how much is due to the expectation that several queries will be used to generate that email, and how much is some other factor.
-    * The highest water-use location is where the 3-bottles number comes from, so, Washington, where roughly 90% of the water use is off-site (some might refer to this as scope 2).
+    * The highest water-use location is where the 3-bottles number comes from, so, Washington, where roughly 90% of the water use is off-site (some might refer to this as scope 2, from electricity generation).
 This location uses 9.5 L/kWh for electricity generation.
     * The 9.5 L/kWh number is surprising, as that's more vaporization than a single kWh of energy could do to water (1 kWh could vaporize 1.6L already at the boiling point).
 An extremely inefficient thermoelectric generator could still make this happen, but it seems very unlikely to me.
+The thermal efficiency
+      (how much of the heat becomes electricity for power plants ranges from 33% (nuclear) to 45% (combined-cycle gas)).
+That's not enough to explain the difference.
     * I'm forced to conclude that this number is counting reservoir evaporation from hydroelectric dams.
 Most electricity in Washington comes from hydroelectric generation.
 I'm reluctant to count this water loss against AI, because US hydroelectric capacity has been nearly unchanged for over a decade, and these reservoirs which accelerate evaporation would be there with or without AI.
 Counting these losses adds roughly a factor of 6 over what would be expected from thermoelectric plants.
+    * Basically, most of those water use numbers are saying "Look, the Grand Coulee Dam sure made a big reservoir".
     * So, that accounts for roughly a factor of 180 out of the factor of 300 I was initially concerned about.
 It brings us back to within a factor of 2, where numbers may be reasonable.
     * In summary, that 3 bottles number is mostly from electricity generation, and most of that is reservoir water evaporation.
 This isn't to say that fresh water